MoonsideGames/MoonWorksGraphicsTests/README.md

 **Cube**

 Renders a cubemap skybox and a spinning cube.
 Tests depth textures, sampling from depth textures, depth-only render passes, cube textures, and 32-bit index buffers.

+**BasicCompute**

+Uses a compute pipeline to fill a texture with data, then displays it to the screen.
+Tests compute pipeline creation and compute dispatching.